MHCommunity/mhbasics/appendix/weapons-per-powertype/forgotten/ilt.md

 - Tech Power Cores can be looted from mice in Zokor's Tech district.
 - The Endless Labyrinth Trap can be bought in zokor as well, and will be explained below.

-# Extra: the Endless Labyrinth Trap
+# Prerequisite: the Endless Labyrinth Trap
 <img src="/assets/images/elt.png" alt="Endless Labyrinth Trap" width="300">

 |||||